Vegan school dinners chocolate concrete cake is a nostalgic throwback to the British old-school dinners puddings of the 1970s, 80s and 90s.

 - Tip the crumb mix into your baking tin and press it all down into a firm even slab.

 - Bake in the middle rack of your oven for around 25 minutes.
-Bake for 20 minutes if you prefer a softer texture.
-And for a firmer texture bake for an extra 5 minutes.
+[Bake for 20 minutes if you prefer a softer texture, and for a firmer texture bake for 25 minutes.]

 - Chocolate concrete will be soft and a little crumbly when it comes out of the oven but will firm up when cool.
-Mark into 12 portions while still warm.
+Score into 12 pieces whilst still warm.

-- Sprinkle a little granulated sugar over the top after marking into portions.Leave to cool in the pan before removing.
+- Sprinkle a little granulated sugar over the top after marking into pieces.Leave to cool in the pan before removing and breaking the pieces apart.

 Notes